harshdM99/DarkWeb-CryptoHunter/README.md

 ## **Further Development**
 While the current implementation provides static data visualization, the following enhancements can be added:

-1. **Dynamic Data Fetching**: Integrate the frontend with the backend to dynamically fetch Bitcoin transaction data for any wallet address.
-2. **Real-Time Crawling**: Enable live crawling of the dark web for updated Bitcoin transaction data.
+1. **Real-Time Crawling**: Enable live crawling of the dark web for updated Bitcoin transaction data.
-3. **Advanced Analytics**: Add statistical analysis features to identify suspicious patterns automatically.
+2. **Advanced Analytics**: Add statistical analysis features to identify suspicious patterns automatically.
-4. **Depth Customization**: Allow users to customize the depth of transaction analysis in the graph.
+3. **Depth Customization**: Allow users to customize the depth of transaction analysis in the graph.